atlas-brown/slowpoke/INSTRUCTIONS.md

 <details>
  <summary>Explaination</summary>

-The cluster is already set up using scripts in this repo under [`scripts/setup/`]() (see.
-The cluster contains 2 AWS `m5.xlarge` and 12 `m5.large` EC2 instances.
+The cluster is already set up using scripts in this repo under [`scripts/setup/`](scripts/setup) (The cluster contains 2 AWS `m5.xlarge` and 12 `m5.large` EC2 instances.
 The public IPs of the EC2 machines will be stored in `~/cluster_info/ec2_ips`, first one is the kubernetes control node, the second one is worker node that runs the workload generator, the rest are worker nodes that run the services in each benchmark.

 </details>